MattGomb/Unit-test-tryout-with-JEST/README.md

 # Project Name

-> Description the project.
+> A small project to get started with JEST, and unit-testing

 ## Built With

-- Major languages
+- JavaScript
-- Frameworks
+- Jest
-- Technologies used
+- GitHub, VSCode

 ## Live Demo (if available)